Rosslyn Bruce: Biography

 Bruce was the grandson of Sir James Bruce, 2nd Baronet who fought at Waterloo; son of Lloyd Stuart Bruce, a canon of York Minster from 1873 to 1876; nephew of Archbishop William Thompson; brother of Kathleen Scott (and brother-in-law of Robert Falcon Scott); and father of Verily Anderson, who wrote a biography of him entitled The Last of the Eccentrics (1972).

-He was educated at St Edward's School, Oxford and Worcester College, Oxford.
-During his years at Oxford he stood for the presidency of the Union but was beaten by Hilaire Belloc, instead becoming secretary.
-He was ordained deacon in 1897, and priest in 1898.
-After curacies in Dinting Vale and Soho he was Rector of Clifton with Glapton from 1904 to 1912; a Chaplain to the Forces; the incumbent at St Augustine, Edgbaston, from 1912 to 1923, and lived at the vicarage at 4 Manor Road, the next-door neighbour of Sir Gilbert Barling, and finally of All Saints' Herstmonceux.
+Bruce was educated at St Edward's School, Oxford and Worcester College, Oxford.
+During his years at Oxford, he stood for the presidency of the Union but was beaten by Hilaire Belloc, instead becoming secretary.

+Bruce was ordained deacon in 1897, and priest in 1898.
+After curacies in Dinting Vale and Soho, he was Rector of Clifton with Glapton from 1904 to 1912; a Chaplain to the Forces; the incumbent at St Augustine, Edgbaston, from 1912 to 1923, and lived at the vicarage at 4 Manor Road, the next-door neighbour of Sir Gilbert Barling, and finally of All Saints' Herstmonceux.
 He was also Grand Chaplain of the United Grand Lodge of England.

 A vigorous campaigner for many causes, especially against cruelty to animals: he was himself a renowned breeder of Smooth Fox Terriers.